Enrich your path with this special 3-session course.

 Spiritual coach and author Goldberg (Roadsigns) is a knowledgeable and sympathetic chronicler of the past 150 years or so of Indian spiritual ideas' influence on American spirituality.
 Correctly starting with Emerson and American transcendentalism, Goldberg follows a trail that gets broader, more diverse, and more powerful until yoga is as American as Starbucks, and "spiritual but not religious" becomes a cultural catchphrase describing millions whose notions of the transcendent are more shaped by India's Sanatana Dharma (Eternal Religion) than by Yankee divines and Southern Baptists.
 Goldberg sorts gurus and systems of yoga, correctly understanding the spiritual aspects of what many Americans think of as a physical fitness discipline.
 He's on point in tracing the influence of the spiritual philosophy of Vedanta on a legion of influential artists and writers beyond the titular ones--think John Coltrane and the late J.D.
 Salinger.
 This book fills a void; scholars have mined the subject of Indian spiritual philosophy, but mostly for the academy, despite the broad impact of Vedantism on popular culture.
 Goldberg gets it.
 (Nov.)

-I have been giving presentations of various lengths - from 20 minute lectures to weekend workshops - on AMERICAN VEDA for the past year.
-The venues have included universities, yoga studios, religious institutions, interfaith gatherings, and other sites.
-For my schedule, and a list of past events, click the link below.
+I give presentations of various lengths - from 20 minute lectures to weekend workshops - on AMERICAN VEDA and related topics.
+The venues include universities, yoga studios, religious institutions, interfaith gatherings, and other sites.
+For information about topics and formats, and for a list of forthcoming and past events, click the links below.
 For information on my availability, e-mail Phil@PhilipGoldberg.com or phone 310-827-8266.

 Recently released by Sentient Publications with a gorgeous new cover and a title that better reflects the nature of the book, this is an indispensible resource for spiritual veterans and newcomers to the path -- any path.
 For more information, click on the title in the left-hand column.